 1. Table of Contents

-Overview of the Model 2
+Overview of the Model

 Detailed Model Description 3

-Model Inputs 3
+Model Inputs

-Costs and Benefits 4
+Costs and Benefits

 Emissions Costs 4

 Safety Costs 6

-Operating Costs 7
+Operating Costs

-Value of Time 9
+Value of Time

-The Transportation Cost Matrices
+The Transportation Cost Matrices 10

-Construction and Financing 14
+Construction and Financing

-Construction Costs 15
+Construction Costs 19

-Financing 15
+Financing

 Appendix A: Theoretical Foundations

-Emissions Costs 17

-Safety Costs

-Operating Costs 19

-Value of Time

-The Transportation Cost Matrices
+Appendix B: Travel Demand Data Requirements

 Overview of the Model

 REMI TranSight integrates leading travel-demand and transportation forecasting models (such as TranPlan, TransCAD, TP Plus, EMME/2, and HERS) with REMI PI+.
 While stand-alone transportation models produce forecasts of travel-demand response to a proposed transportation project, TranSight provides a more complete perspective by predicting the full array of economic and demographic effects that will result from completing the project.
 It translates the key outputs generated by the transportation models into a series of cost and amenity variables that can be incorporated into a single-region or multi-region impact analysis, as driven by the powerful PI+ engine, which is also the core of REMI's PI+ model.
 The output of this process shows such key economic indicators as employment by industry, output, and value added by industry, personal income, population, and many more.

 TranSight allows the user to specify the financial dimensions of an upgrade to the transportation infrastructure, including expected construction costs, financing, and annual operation/maintenance costs.
 In addition, it calculates several indirect types of costs and benefits that may ensue from the project, including changes in safety, emissions, operating costs, and transportation costs.
 Some of these computations require user input regarding construction, finance, and operations, while others use the output from travel-demand model scenarios.
 Collectively, this information is transferred into PI+, which produces multi-year forecasts of economic and demographic trends under the transportation upgrade, and compares them with a baseline forecast.
 In capturing the full effects of the project, TranSight can assist governments in determining whether allocating funds to a particular transportation upgrade is a winning proposition relative to funding other policy initiatives.

 The model structure is represented pictorially in Figure 1 below, which reveals both the components of the model and the manner in which information flows between them.
 Outputs from the transportation model are combined with built-in cost parameters and project-specific information to produce values for policy variables designed to simulate the project's direct impact.
 The PI+ engine processes these results to generate comprehensive forecasts of the project's macroeconomic effects.